What is CTSS?

 Can I report a sexual assault that happened in the past?

 Yes, the Edmonton Police Service can and does investigate historical sexual assaults.
-Please call the police non-emergency complaint line at: 780-423-4567 to report.
+Please call the police non-emergency complaint line at: 780-423-4567 or proceed to our online crime reporting portal to report.

 Does CTSS offer indigenous informed support?